-I have a brine recipe I use for both my smoked turkey breast and smoked salmon that has quite a few ingredients but for this recipe I kept it very simple.
-The brine is just water, salt, Lakanto golden sweetener and garlic.
+The brine is made was just water, salt, Lakanto golden sweetener and garlic.
 I took the turkey breast and put it in a big stock pot then poured the brine in the pot to cover the turkey.
 I kept it in the refrigerator overnight.

 Here is how you roast a turkey breast in the air fryer.
 Note my turkey breast was huge.
-It was 6lbs which was a bit too big for my basket so I cut out the back bone to fit in the basket.
+It was 6 lbs which was a bit too big for my basket so I cut out the back bone to fit it in the basket.

 - First make sure your turkey breast fits in the air fryer basket.
 I had to cut out the back bone in mine.
 You might even have to carve the breasts off the bone or just buy turkey split breasts.

 - Soak your turkey in a brine over night.